 - Set your preferred RC Rate and Rate.
 These values are universal across all quadcopters of equal capability – so if you have the same values in all your quadcopters theoretically all of your quadcopters should respond to the sticks in a very similar manner.
 If you are just starting out and don’t have a preferred value, the defaults are very reasonable.
 Try them out.
 If the quadcopter is too sensitive to you, reduce them by about 25% and go out and fly again.
 The same is true vice versa.

-- Fortunately, for doing this, Betaflight Configurator provides a handy graph and speed figure.
+- For figuring out your stick rates, Betaflight Configurator provides a handy graph labeled ‘2’ in the above screenshot.
 As you adjust your rate values the graph will change to show you how the control curves look.
-I don’t recommend you go below a roll/pitch speed of 480 deg/s.
+I don’t recommend you go below a roll/pitch/yaw speed of 480 deg/s.
 That may sound fast but it will be lethargically slow near the center of the sticks.
 You want to learn to fly a racing quadcopter, right?

 - Finally, there are the PID settings.
 For pretty much any 3S or 4S quadcopter on the market, these defaults will be undertuned and should fly just fine.
 We recommend you get your first flight in before touching these.
 If you have a buddy who has the exact same set-up as you with a “great flying” quadcopter, however, you might want to copy his PIDs.
 See the conclusion for some handy links on where to go to learn about making adjustments here.

 Both PID Tuning and rate configuration are discussed in the Betaflight PID tuning documentation.

-This tab is pretty simple – you just want to check the “Blackbox logging rate” and set it so that it is 250Hz or lower.
-Anything higher will consume CPU cycles and fill up your log faster while providing little to no useful data.
+For first time set-up, you just want to check the “Blackbox logging rate” and set it so that it is 1kHz or lower.
+Higher will consume CPU cycles and fill up your log faster while providing little to no useful data.